Sail4th 250: How to See the Tall Ships Without the Battery Park Brawl

 And like everything in New York, how you experience it will come down to one thing: where you stand—and when you get there.

-We’re talking about more than 60 Class A and B tall ships from 20+ nations, including the USCG Barque Eagle, sailing in a line that might well stretch from the Verrazzano-Narrows Bridge all the way to the George Washington Bridge.
+We're talking about more than 50 Class A and B tall ships from over 30 nations — including the USCG Barque Eagle, which leads the Parade of Sail — sailing in a line that's expected to stretch from the Verrazzano-Narrows Bridge all the way to the George Washington Bridge.

-These aren’t replicas or tourist props.
-We’re talking active training vessels, naval ships, and historic tall ships that still sail under their original rigs.
-The USCGC Eagle alone is a 295-foot barque—when ships of that scale move in formation, it’s less “parade” and more controlled choreography.
+These aren't replicas or tourist props.
+We're talking active training vessels, naval ships, and historic tall ships that still sail under their original rigs.
+The USCGC Eagle alone is a 295-foot barque — when ships of that scale move in formation, it's less "parade" and more controlled choreography.
+Organizers are projecting somewhere in the range of 8 to 10 million spectators across the week — for context, that's larger than any OpSail event New York has hosted before, including 1976's Bicentennial.

-The Problem: Hundreds of thousands of additional people are expected to line the waterfront.
-If you follow the "Official" tourist maps, they’re going to lead you straight to Battery Park.
+The Problem: Hundreds of thousands of additional people are expected to line the waterfront on July 4th alone.
+If you follow the "official" tourist maps, they're going to lead you straight to Battery Park.

 The Illusion of the Official View